 So there we were, waiting five days to discover just how bad the cancer was and hoping that the doctor was wrong, despite his years of experience dealing with such things.
 But I have to admit that I was afraid that I would lose my wife of almost 22 years.
 In fact, it was a quiet fear that had been in the back of my mind for many years and for a couple of reasons.
 First, I had always felt that I did not deserve Kim and the happiness I have had with her.
 I have always been overwhelmed by the fact the God would save me at all, but to pile on so much added grace, to actually bring me such undeserved happiness in this life, just seemed too good to be true.
 I know it may sound strange, and perhaps it has to do in part with my background and the baggage that comes with it, but I have always had this underlying fear that I would lose her somehow.
 And in this particular five day period in my life that fear came to the surface with surprisingly great force.

 Second, since the days of our engagement to be married, I have struggled with not allowing my wife to be an idol in my life.
 In fact, I communicated this very thing to the pastor who provided our premarital counseling.
 I knew I had a tendency to look to Kim first for comfort when I was struggling, and often I would seek her out when I had a problem before I would even think to take it to the Lord in prayer.
 And this battle has been there for me throughout our marriage.
-Perhaps this was further exacerbated by the fact that my conversion came about at about the same time that I met Kim.
+Perhaps this was further exacerbated by the fact that my conversion came about at around the same time that I met Kim.
 In fact, the Lord saved me about a month before He brought Kim into my life, and this means that all the really happy years of my life have been with her (in spite of ongoing battles with depression early on, which I will address below).
 Anyway, I have had to constantly go to the Lord and ask forgiveness because – and I say this to my shame – I was repeatedly tempted to love Kim more than Him.

 So, you can see why I feared that I might lose Kim to cancer.
 I feared that I had loved her too much and that I never really deserved her in the first place.
 Perhaps this is why one of the first passages that came to my mind was from Ezekiel, when God told him that he was going to have to lose his wife in order to serve Him: